54481andrew/pathogen-spillover-forecast/README.md

 This script defines the Prep.Pathogen.Data function.
 This function processes Lassa presence/absence data from published surveys of rodents and humans.
-The function returns a dataframe containing *Mastomys natalensis* Lassa presence/absence data.
+The function returns a dataframe containing *M. natalensis* Lassa presence/absence data.
 The rodent dataframe contains environmental predictors that are used to train the pathogen layer of the model.
 Another dataset that contains human serosurvey data is saved to a csv file